acdundore/clustercast/docs/RecursiveForecaster.md

 # Recursive Forecaster

-The `RecursiveForecaster` class implements recursive multi-step forecasting, supporting both single-series (local) forecasting and multi-series (global) forecasting for grouped or hierarchical time series.
-It trains a single model and uses the model's predictions as inputs for subsequent predictions, iterating through the forecast horizon.
+The `RecursiveForecaster` class implements recursive multi-step forecasting, supporting both single-series (local) forecasting and multi-series (global) forecasting for grouped or hierarchical time series.<sup>[1]</sup> It trains a single model and uses the model's predictions as inputs for subsequent predictions, iterating through the forecast horizon.
 The class handles a variety of time series preprocessing techniques natively, including differencing, Box-Cox transformations, seasonality features, and lag calculations.
-The `RecursiveForecaster` provides both point forecasts and prediction intervals, with optional Conformal Quantile Regression (CQR) for state-of-the-art interval coverage.
+The `RecursiveForecaster` provides both point forecasts and prediction intervals by performing a number of prediction runs with bootstrapped residuals for each series.
 This flexible forecaster is well-suited for time series with complex patterns and multiple relevant predictors.

 ---